arpitingle/Library-of-Ethereum/README.md

 ### Token Standards

 - [ERC Token Standards](https://www.blockchain-council.org/ethereum/erc-token-standards/) - ERC Token Standards
-- [Applications of different standrds](https://metaschool.so/courses/creating-nfts-using-different-token-standards/lesson/dd06a3dd-6806-4ab8-bd8a-5be447ec3e37) - A closer look at different token standards for NFTs namely ERC721, ERC721A and ERC1155 and understanding differences, optimizations and opportunites.
+- [Applications of Different Standrds](https://metaschool.so/courses/creating-nfts-using-different-token-standards/lesson/dd06a3dd-6806-4ab8-bd8a-5be447ec3e37) - A closer look at different token standards for NFTs namely ERC721, ERC721A and ERC1155 and understanding differences, optimizations and opportunites.
 - [List of Standards](https://101blockchains.com/erc-standards/) - The Ultimate List Of ERC Token Standards

 ### Governance